Sthopeless/docker-ps2smb-server/README.md

 ### OpenPS2Loader connection credentials:

-Just leave both the username and password fields empty, as this server supports anonymous GUEST logins
+Just leave both the username and password fields empty, as this server supports anonymous GUEST logins.

-## !Important!, don't forget to allow traffic to the port you chose in the -p setting on your firewall
+## ⚠️Important⚠️, don't forget to allow traffic to the port you chose in the -p setting on your firewall

-## Licence
+## License

 MIT.